Heavy Ball Momentum for Non-Strongly Convex Optimization: Geometry of convex functions and inertial algorithms: definitions and state of the art.

 which is better than the rate in the convex setting $\mathcal{O}\left(n^{-2}\right)$ from \cite{nesterov1983method,beck2009fast} which is in fact $o\left(n^{-2}\right)$ as proved by Attouch and Peypouquet \cite{attouch2016rate}.
 Although this decay is not exponential, the authors show that the friction parameter $\alpha$ can be set according to some desired accuracy, and in that case the number of iterations required to achieve this accuracy is comparable to methods ensuring a fast exponential decay of the error, i.e. a exponential decay depending on $\sqrt{\frac{\mu}{L}}$, which can be much faster than an exponential decay rate solely in $\kappa=\frac{\mu}{L}$ as for Forward-Backward.
-Note that this result holds under the assumption that $F$ has a unique minimizer.
+Note that this result originally holds under the assumption that $F$ has a unique minimizer, and was extended without this assumption in \cite{aujol2024strong}.

-A way to accelerate the convergence of FISTA for the class of composite convex functions having some quadratic growth property, is to use restart strategies.
+\paragraph{Restarting strategies.} A way to accelerate the convergence of FISTA for the class of composite convex functions having some quadratic growth property, is to use restart strategies.
 The idea of this approach is to take benefit of inertia while avoiding oscillations by re-initializing the inertia parameter to zero when some restart condition is verified.
 Empiric restart rules have been proposed by Giselsson and Boyd \cite{giselsson2014monotonicity} or O'Donoghue and Candès \cite{o2015adaptive}, offering an improved convergence of FISTA in practice but without theoretical guarantees.
 Elementary computations show that re-initializing the inertia parameter every $\lfloor 2e\sqrt{\frac{L}{\mu}}\rfloor$ iterations allows the resulting sequence to satisfy:

 This convergence rate is actually the fastest in the literature for restart methods and does not require the uniqueness of the minimizer.
 But note that it requires knowledge of the value of $\mu$, see e.g. \cite{nesterov2013gradient,o2015adaptive,necoara2019linear}.
 Recently, adaptive restart schemes have been developed aiming at exploiting the geometry assumption $\mathcal{G}_\mu^2$ to derive improved convergence rates without knowing exactly the growth parameter $\mu$: Fercoq and Qu \cite{fercoq2019adaptive}, Alamo et al. \cite{alamo2022restart}, Aujol et al. \cite{aujol2021restart,aujol2023parameter} introduce restart schemes ensuring a fast exponential decay of the error (i.e. depending on $\sqrt{\kappa})$.
 The schemes having the best theoretical guarantees in this setting are that proposed by Alamo et al. in \cite{alamo2022restart} ($F(x_n)-F^*=\mathcal{O}\left(e^{-\frac{\ln(15)}{4e}\sqrt{\kappa}n}\right)$) and the method introduced by Renegar and Grimmer in \cite{renegar2022simple} ($F(x_n)-F^*=\mathcal{O}\left(e^{-\frac{1}{2\sqrt{2}}\sqrt{\kappa}n}\right)$).
 As the optimal periodic restart, no uniqueness assumption is needed on the set of minimizers of $F$ to obtain these guarantees.